piotrb/tronxy_x5sa_voron/README.md

 I'm making up a few names ..
 I should look up what the voron folks call them in the CAD :)

+Terms:
-`Cross-bar` - the horizontal beams along which the XY gantry moves (x2) `Back Bar` - the short piece of extrusion in the back where the AB motors are mounted
+* `Cross-bar` - the horizontal beams along which the XY gantry moves (x2)
+* `Back Bar` - the short piece of extrusion in the back where the AB motors are mounted

 * Cross-bar length: 420mm
 * Back Bar length: 360mm